Clinical Trial Hopes to Reduce Stress and Improve Mood for People Living with Brain Tumors

 This trial is being conducted virtually through telehealth appointments.
 Participants are mailed a virtual reality headset to use at home.
 The study involves:

-- An initial telehealth session with the study team where participants are instructed on how to use the virtual reality headset, followed by a 5-minute virtual reality intervention
+• An initial telehealth session with the study team, where participants are instructed how to use the virtual reality headset, followed by a five-minute virtual reality intervention

 “We hope this clinical trial makes a positive impact in the lives of people living with a primary brain tumor.
-By providing effective coping skills, we hope that can carry them through stressful situations throughout their entire illness,” shares Dr. King.
+By providing effective coping skills, we hope to help carry them through the stressful situations throughout their entire illness,” shares Dr. King.